 Back to research groups

-From September 2018, the Sonnen group investigates how signalling pathway dynamics encode information to control development and homeostasis of multicellular systems.
+The Sonnen group investigates how signalling pathway dynamics encode information to control development and homeostasis of multicellular systems.

 Signalling pathways are inherently dynamic, they change in activity over time.
 Recent studies have indicated that biological information can be encoded in these dynamics (Figure 1).
 This so-called “dynamic signal encoding” can have multiple advantages for cells, such as increasing the versatility of signalling pathways, robustness to noise and orchestration of repetitive events (reviewed in Sonnen and Aulehla 2014).
 Our work aims at understanding the function and the mechanism of dynamic signal encoding in multicellular systems, both during embryonic development and tissue homeostasis.